 Dubrovnik is Croatia's most popular tourist destination, and it's not difficult to see why.
-Sitting on the south coast of Croatia, Dubrovnik is steeped in history and known for its distinctive Old Town architecture made up of sand coloured churches, monasteries and museums with terracotta roofs, and all encircled within the imposing fortress-style stone walls completed in the 16th century.
+Sitting on the south coast of Croatia, the city is steeped in history and known for its distinctive Old Town architecture made up of sand coloured churches, monasteries and museums with terracotta roofs, and all encircled within the imposing fortress-style stone walls completed in the 16th century.
 Tourists flock here for the picture perfect scenes, and to enjoy the relaxed, al-fresco dining in the marble-like streets.

 Brač Island sits on the Dalmatian Coast of Croatia and is easily reached by ferry from Split, Makarska, and Dubrovnik, as well as the direct catamaran service from Split Ferry Port connected with a shuttle from the airport (50 mins).
-It is an attractive option for those thinking of heading away from the mainland to a more secluded spot for a holiday and there are many options for getting active, or you can simply relax or take in the beauty of the surroundings and coastline.
-Zlatni Rat, on Brac's south coast, is Croatia's most photographed beach and offers scuba diving, parasailing, water skiing, jet skiing, sea kayaking and wakeboarding.
+It is an attractive option for those thinking of heading away from the mainland to a more secluded spot for a holiday and there are plenty of opportunities for getting active, or you can simply relax, taking in the beauty of the surroundings and coastline.
+Zlatni Rat, on Brač's south coast, is Croatia's most photographed beach and offers scuba diving, parasailing, water skiing, jet skiing, sea kayaking and wakeboarding.